Holstebro Boldklub

-Holstebro Boldklub (/da/; also simply called Holstebro or HB) is an association football club based in the town of Holstebro, West Jutland, Denmark, that competes in the 3rd Division, the fourth tier of the Danish football league system.
+Holstebro Boldklub (/da/; also simply called Holstebro or HB) is an association football club based in the town of Holstebro, West Jutland, Denmark, that competes in the Danish 3rd Division, the fourth tier of the Danish football league system.
 Founded in 1921, it is affiliated to the DBU Jutland, the regional body of football in Jutland.
 The team plays its home matches at Holstebro Idrætspark, where it has been based since 1989.

 History

 Formation and early development (1921–1940s)

 Holstebro Boldklub was established on 21 March 1921.
 Previously, cricket was the main sport in Holstebro, with association football introduced in the region around the turn of the century.
 The town's first recorded football match was held on the market square between Holstebro Idrætsforening, a precursor to Holstebro Boldklub, and the main club from nearby Lemvig.
 Interest in football grew rapidly, especially after the Holstebro–Lemvig teams became among Jutland's strongest in the 1910s, attracting a record 5,000 spectators in a 1919 match against Skive.

 Johannes Nielsen organised a meeting on 21 March 1921 at Holstebro's temperance hotel, resulting in the formation of Holstebro Boldklub.
 Nielsen served as the first chairman, with a board that included local tradespeople and craftsmen.
 Despite achieving several early victories, including promotion to Mesterrækken (now the Jutland Series), the club faced challenges as top players often transferred to stronger regional clubs like Herning Fremad, which led to a quick relegation.

 Holstebro Boldklub achieved an early milestone by winning the Jutland junior division championship, featuring future national team players Oluf Skjelmose and Kaj Nielsen.
 Under chairman Martin Schmidt, Holstebro developed a cohesive internal culture, referred to as the "HB spirit."
 The club advanced by winning its Mellemrække group and earning promotion to JBU's Mesterskabsrække with a win over Brønderslev, remaining undefeated for 29 consecutive matches during this period.

 Holstebro then won the northern division of the Mesterskabsrække and took fourth place in the DBU's promotion series, the second-tier of the Danish football league system, competing with clubs such as HIK and B 1913.
 The club also won the Jutland Championship with a 3–2 victory over Vejle, attended by 3,000 spectators.
 Holstebro was recognised among the top clubs in Jutland after winning the "Jutland Cup Tournament," but the outbreak of World War II soon interrupted the season.
 Despite challenges during the war, the club continued to focus on youth development.